 Supervisors, in consultation with Human Resources, have the authority to regulate workplace behavior of academic and university staff.
 The provost may regulate faculty if there is a work-related reason for doing so.
-The Title IX Coordinator may also issue a no contact directive for any employee.
-No contact directives are typically issued in a letter to both parties.
-UW Oshkosh may issue no contact directives to employees when appropriate circumstances arise.
-Circumstances under which a no contact directive may be issued include, but are not limited to, pending disciplinary investigations and grievance processes.
-A no contact directive may limit an employee's contact with another employee, a student, or other member of the University community or limit an employee's contact with a work location for a length of time determined by the employee's supervisor or the provost.
-A no contact directive may prohibit the following types of contact:
+The Title IX Coordinator may also issue a no contact order for any employee.
+No contact orders are typically issued in a letter attached to a university email and/or in-person to both parties.
+UW Oshkosh may issue no contact orders to employees when appropriate circumstances arise.
+Circumstances under which a no contact order may be issued include, but are not limited to, pending disciplinary investigations and grievance processes.
+A no contact order may limit an employee's contact with another employee, a student, or other member of the University community.
+Violation of a no-contact order issued by the University may result in disciplinary action up to and including dismissal.
+Employees will be notified of their right to question and/or amend the terms of a no contact order issued to them by appealing the order with the Vice Chancellor of University Affairs.